Containerized Uyuni Proxy Setup

 Transfer this generated archive to the container host.

-3. Start Uyuni Proxy containers
+3. Start Uyuni Proxy Containers

-command:
+Run command:

 mgrpxy start uyuni-proxy-pod

-Check if all containers started up as expected by calling
+Check if all containers started up as expected by calling:

 podman ps

-Five Uyuni Proxy containers should be present:
+Five Uyuni Proxy containers should be present and should be part of proxy-pod container pod.

 -